karanpratapsingh/learn-go/README.md

 }
 ```

-And if we run this, we'll see the `init` functions were executed in order they were declared.
+And if we run this, we'll see the `init` functions were executed in the order they were declared.

 ```bash
 $ go run main.go